 LomoChrome Metropolis 35mm Film Test for Travel Portraits

 This is my first roll of testing out the popular LomoChrome Metropolis 35mm film by Lomography.
-It is one of the favorite 35mm film used for film photographers to explore their creativity.
-This film stock have its own unique color tone, saturated and high contrast and is very suitable for travel sightseeing, creative portraits or fashion shoot.
-I was planning to use one of my two rolls of LomoChrome Metropolis for travel portrait shoots.
+It is one of the favourite 35mm films used by film photographers to explore their creativity.
+This film stock has its own unique colour tone, saturated and high contrast and is very suitable for travel sightseeing, creative portraits or fashion shoot.
+I was planning to use one of my two rolls of LomoChrome Metropolis 35mm film for travel portrait shoots.
 It is easy to get this creative film stock if you know where to buy 35mm films online in Malaysia if you do an online search.

-As a personal travel portrait photographers, I shoot travel portraits for tourists in Kuala Lumpur.
-Recently I have a shoot with Dewi Tan, an influencer who travelled all the way from Jakarta, Indonesia for 3-days holiday in Kuala Lumpur.
+As a personal travel portrait photographer, I shoot travel portraits for tourists in Kuala Lumpur.
+Recently I have a shoot with Dewi Tan, an influencer who travelled all the way from Jakarta, Indonesia for a 3-days holiday in Kuala Lumpur.
 We were shooting at one of the tourist attractions at Kwai Chai Hong, Chinatown in Kuala Lumpur.
-I was also testing out the Kodak Vision3 250D and LomoChrome Metropolis 35mm film at the same location and I did get some great results out of it.
-I found out the LomoChrome Metropolis color tone is quite unique and it definitely great to shoot in an area with high contrast lighting condition.
+I was also testing out the Kodak Vision3 250D and LomoChrome Metropolis 35mm film at the same location and I did get some great results.
+I found out the LomoChrome Metropolis colour tone is quite unique and it definitely great to shoot in an area with high-contrast lighting conditions.

 First Roll of LomoChrome Metropolis for Travel Shoot